gohugoio/hugo/content/en/content-management/image-processing/index.md

 ### Remote resource

-A remote resource is a file on a remote server, accessible via http or https.
+A remote resource is a file on a remote server, accessible via HTTP or HTTPS.
 To access an image as a remote resource:

 ```go-html-template
 {{ $image := resources.GetRemote "https://gohugo.io/img/hugo-logo.png" }}